agilepro/better-thought/markdown/chapter-11.md

 Allowing the flow.
 Being agreeable.

-Encouragement, active listening, and validation keep conversation alive.
+Empathy, active listening, and validation keep conversation alive.

 ## What I Know for Sure

 Taking turns feels good.
 Being heard feels healing.

-Sharing concerns helps me discover whether they are truly heavy…

-or simply exaggerated by worry.
+Sharing my concerns helps me discover whether they are truly heavy… or simply exaggerated by worry.
+As you paraphrase some of my words I hear myself more objectively.
+I begin to think more rationally - - to see answers.
 *(This happens more often than I expect.)*

-Having you reflect back my joys and my troubles lets me know you really understand.
+Having you reflect back my joys and my troubles lets me know you really understand. i'm not alone and afraid anymore.
 That understanding is deeply satisfying.

 Along the way, we always learn something.